NEZNAMY/TAB/.github/wiki/how_to_use_rgb_color_codes.md

 * `<#RRGGBB|L>`
 * `&x&R&R&G&G&B&B|L`

+For gradients,
-For gradients, defining color will result in the whole text having the same color instead of each character converting to closest colors, resulting in color groups.
-To define it, put `|L` after the begin color of gradient.
+defining color will result in the whole text having the same color instead of each character converting to the closest colors, resulting in color groups.
+To define it, put `|L` after the beginning color of gradient.
 Usage:
 * `<#RRGGBB|L>Text</#RRGGBB>`
 * `{#RRGGBB|L>}Text{#RRGGBB<}`